SEO & Sitemaps

 Metadata

 We use the meta-tags gem to handle on-page metadata.
-Everything is already configured and you'll see examples throughout the codebase, but to make it explicit, you can set your page metadata inside views like this:
+Everything is already configured and you'll see examples throughout the codebase.

 <% title "My page" %>